PoliTwit1984/bsky-reddit-bot/README.md

 - openai: OpenAI API for summaries
 - python-dotenv: Environment variable management
 - PyYAML: Configuration parsing
+- Pillow: Image processing
+- yt-dlp: Media download support

 ## Notes

-- Media downloads are automatic for supported formats (jpg, png, gif)
+- Media downloads are automatic for supported formats
-- Summaries are generated in a casual tone with emojis for Bluesky
+- Summaries are optimized for Bluesky's character limits
+- Images are processed to maintain proper aspect ratios
 - Content is organized by date for easy management
 - Detailed logs are available in the logs directory
+- Automatic cleanup after successful posts

 For more detailed information about the Reddit downloading functionality, see [reddit-readme.md](reddit-readme.md).